Economy of Oman

-The economy of Oman is mainly centered around its oil sector, with fishing and trading activities located around its coastal regions.
+The economy of Oman is a high-income developing mixed economy that mainly centered around its oil sector, with fishing and trading activities located around its coastal regions.
 When oil was discovered in 1964, the production and export increased significantly.
 The government has made plans to diversify away from oil under its privatisation and Omanisation policies.
-This has helped raise Oman's GDP per capita continuously in the past 50 years.
+This has helped raise Oman's GDP per capita continually in the past 50 years.
 It grew 339% in the 1960s, reaching a peak growth of 1,370% in the 1970s.
 Similar to the pricing of all other commodities, the price of oil is subject to significant fluctuations over time, especially those associated with the business cycle.
 A commodity's price will rise sharply when demand, like that for oil, outpaces supply; meanwhile, when supply outpaces demand, prices will fall.

 It scaled back to a modest 13% growth in the 1980s and rose again to 34% in the 1990s.
 Oman joined the Gulf Cooperation Council in 1981 with the aim of establishing a customs union, a common market and a common currency.

 Petroleum is responsible for 64% of all export revenue, 45% of government income, and 50% of GDP.
 Given that it accounts for half of the Sultanate of Oman's GDP, the petroleum products industry is one of the most significant in the Omani economy.

 Oman's economy heavily relies on cement, a vital component of the construction industry.
 Cement plays a crucial role in facilitating urbanisation, infrastructure development, and overall economic expansion.
 The cement industry contributes to Oman's economy by providing employment opportunities, both directly and indirectly.
 It also generates revenue through taxes and fees and contributes to the development of related sectors, such as logistics and transportation.
-Oman advocates currently for a mixed economy.

-Macro-economic trend

-This is a chart of trend of the gross domestic product and gross domestic product per cap das cap of Oman at market prices by the International Monetary Fund.
+Omani fiscal policy includes government expenditures.
+The 2020 budget of Oman emphasizes fiscal discipline, rationalizing public expenditure along with improving its efficiency, identifying innovative means.

+History